justjohnd/workflow/README.md

 - Under Categories, check the appropriate category. (**SSRT Theme**) For DJ pages, include the DJ category along with any music genres relevant to the DJ.
 For all other posts pick only one category suitable to the post, for example, Blog or News.
 Note that multiple categories can be selected and will appear on multiple pages, but for non-DJ pages this should be avoided.
 - When satisfied with all changes, click Update, then Publish
 - From the main Posts or Pages panel, add a translation per the instructions below in Translate Post or Page
-- **Be sure to check your actual post online and make sure all images are showing on the translated page** If they are not, see the WPML Troubleshooting secitn below.
+- **Be sure to check your actual post online and make sure all images are showing on the translated page** If they are not, see the WPML Troubleshooting secition below.

 ## Deleting Pages, Posts
 Note that deleting a page will remove it from the menus.
 It will need to be re-added, once a new page is created.